aldertzomer/wrangling-genomics/_episodes/01-background.md

 > >
 > >      or if you followed the extra `awk` work:
 > >      `awk -F',' '{print $2}' Ecoli_metadata_composite.csv | sort -u | wc`
-> >      Why does awk return 26 instead as 25 as a count?
+> >      Why does awk return 26 instead of 25 as a count?
 > > 2.
 62 rows, 12 columns
 > > 3.
 10 citrate+ mutants
 > > 4.
 5/6 hypermutable mutants (depending if you look at the clade (+H) or the mutator label)